mattjrumble/wordle_solver/README.md

 ```
 python wordle_solver/use_strategy.py 3
 ...
 The best guess is LARES.
+Enter the result of this guess: 00000
-Enter the result of this guess: 10001
+The best guess is TONIC.
+Enter the result of this guess: 00200
-The best guess is THIOL.
-Enter the result of this guess: 00001
+The best guess is DYING.
+Enter the result of this guess: 01020
+Remaining words: ['BUNNY', 'FUNNY', 'NUNNY', 'PUNNY']
-The best guess is PLUNK.
-Enter the result of this guess: 12200
+The best guess is UPBYE.
+Enter the result of this guess: 10110
-The answer is SLUMP.
+The answer is BUNNY.
 ```

 To test a particular strategy, run `python wordle_solver/test_strategy.py <STRATEGY_NUMBER>`.
 Each strategy